 What to Expect After Your Visit

 Following the skin biopsy, you may have some minor oozing or bleeding.
 If so, apply a clean gauze pad to the area and place pressure on it for 5 to 10 minutes.
-There may be minor discomfort or pain after the local anesthetic that has been used wears off, but this is usually easily controlled with pain reliever such as acetaminophen (eg, Tylenol).
+There may be minor discomfort or pain after the local anesthetic wears off, but this is usually easily controlled with pain reliever such as acetaminophen (eg, Tylenol).

 Following review of the skin biopsy results, your medical professional will share the results with you.
 Depending on the results, further treatment may be needed.
 Sometimes the skin biopsy is all that is needed, such as in the case of a suspicious mole where the mole was determined to be noncancerous.
 Your medical professional will work with you to determine what further treatment is needed, if any.